minprog/app-studio/info/10 Syllabus.md

 instructor.
 Final grades will be based on performance on the course's projects and design assignments.

-Each project's proposal, design doc and style guide are evaluated primarily along axes of clarity and thoroughness.
-Each project's beta is evaluated primarily along axes of scope, design, and style.
-Each project's release is evaluated primarily along axes of scope, correctness, design, and style.
-Axes' weights may vary by project.
+Homework participation is graded as a percentage of the passes obtained by doing the design writing practice and app platform practice homeworks.
+The design review and the final project reports are evaluated primarily along axes of clarity and thoroughness.
+The project's beta and release are evaluated primarily along axes of correctness, design, and style.

 The course is not graded on a curve.
 The course does not have pre-determined cutoffs for final grades.
-Scores on projects' milestones may be normalized across graders at term's end.
 Each student's final grade is individually determined after input from the teaching staff.
 Prior experience, remarkable effort, and upward trending may be considered.